google/flexbox-layout/README.md

 * flexWrap
   * This attribute controls whether the flex container is single-line or multi-line, and the direction of the cross axis.
-Poissble values are:
+Possible values are:
     * nowrap (default)
     * wrap
     * wrap_reverse